-- 3.1 The Act introduced a licensing regime for commercial gambling, to be conducted by the Gambling Commission and by Licensing Authorities, depending on the matter to be licensed. - 3.2 The Act establishes Chelmsford City Council as the Licensing Authority whose responsibilities must be discharged by the Licensing Committee (created under Section 6 of the Licensing Act 2003) across the whole Council area. - 3.3 The Gambling Commission is responsible for issuing Operating and Personallicences to persons and organisations who: - - Operate a casino;
+- 3.1 The Act introduced a licensing regime for commercial gambling, to be conducted by the Gambling Commission and by Licensing Authorities, depending on the matter to be licensed. - 3.2 The Act establishes Chelmsford City Council as the Licensing Authority whose responsibilities must be discharged by the Licensing Committee (created under Section 6 of the Licensing Act 2003) across the whole Council area. - 3.3 The Gambling Commission is responsible for issuing Operating and Personal licences to persons and organisations who: - - Operate a casino; - Provide facilities for playing bingo or for pool betting;

-- Provide facilities for playing bingo or for pool betting; - Act as intermediaries for betting; - Make gaming machines available for use in Adult Gaming Centres and Family Entertainment Centres; - Manufacture, supply, install, adapt, maintain or repair gaming machines; - Manufacture, supply, install or adapt gambling machine software; or - Promote a lottery. - 3.4 The Licensing Authority is responsible for licensing premises in which gambling takes place.
+- Act as intermediaries for betting; - Make gaming machines available for use in Adult Gaming Centres and Family Entertainment Centres; - Manufacture, supply, install, adapt, maintain or repair gaming machines; - Manufacture, supply, install or adapt gambling machine software; or - Promote a lottery. - 3.4 The Licensing Authority is responsible for licensing premises in which gambling takes place.
 This includes all types of gambling, other than spread betting and the National Lottery.
 The Licensing Authority is also responsible for issuing permits for premises with gaming machines and for receiving notices from operators wishing to use unlicensed premises for gambling on a temporary basis.
-The Licensing Authority is also responsible for the registration of certain types of Small Society Lotteries. - 3.5 The Licensing Authority cannot become involved in the moral issues of gambling and must aim to permit the use of premises for gambling where they are used: - in accordance with any relevant codes of practice; - in accordance with any relevant Guidance issued by the Gambling Commission; - · reasonably consistent with the Licensing Objectives, and - in accordance with the Licensing Authority's Statement of Licensing Policy. - 3.6 Before the Licensing Authority can consider an application for a Premises Licence, an Operating and Personal Licence must have been obtained from the Gambling Commission (With the exception of Tracks). - 3.7 Please note that the Licensing Authority does not oversee the licensing of remote gambling, as this responsibility falls under the Gambling Commission.
+The Licensing Authority is also responsible for the registration of certain types of Small Society Lotteries.

+- 3.5 The Licensing Authority cannot become involved in the moral issues of gambling and must aim to permit the use of premises for gambling where they are used: - in accordance with any relevant codes of practice; - in accordance with any relevant Guidance issued by the Gambling Commission; - reasonably consistent with the Licensing Objectives, and - in accordance with the Licensing Authority's Statement of Licensing Policy. - 3.6 Before the Licensing Authority can consider an application for a Premises Licence, an Operating and Personal Licence must have been obtained from the Gambling Commission (With the exception of Tracks).